MaulikGarg/Checklist-in-CPP/readme.md

 ```

 ### **Important Note**
 The .json lists are saved in a **/lists** folder.
 Please note that it must be in the same directory as the executable.
+If there is no **/lists** folder, the project will create one.

 ## 🏗 How It Works
 ### **Main Components**